-I’m awake, oh God, I’m awake, canvassing all my relationships, past or present, re-figuring which might be stable (you know, enough to pat on the back and say, ‘Go sit down, you’), and which are raw.
+I’m awake, oh God, I’m awake, canvassing all my relationships, past and present, re-figuring which might be stable (you know, enough to pat on the back and say, ‘Go sit down, you’), and which are raw.
 Have I done all I can?
 Have they?

 Goodness!
 Seems awfully unpleasant.
 But I’m talking about conflict.
 I’m talking about dis-comfort.
 There’s conflict aplenty when you go looking for it.
-On the milder end of the scale, my husband and I like to bicker over silly things.
+On the milder end of the scale, my husband and I like to bicker over truly silly things.
 It’s no accident.
 We’ve been through trying times and major upheaval, worried that we each stood in the way of the other’s one safe path clear of it all.
 Consequently, nowadays, we try to keep it light.
 But we enjoy a little push-back.
 It keeps us plugged into one another while mindful of our separateness—respectful, you might say, of the fact that beneath the surface some of our needs differ drastically, and those needs must not be discounted.

 When people are at cross-purposes with themselves or others, that’s interesting!
 That’s conflict.